 Students will have the opportunity to be matched with another student going on their CAPA program during the application process.
 This a great way to meet new people prior to arrival have additional support through the support of a “pal” and just another way to get involved in the CAPA Community!
 You will just need to complete a brief survey about your interests and lifestyle so the CAPA team can find your best match in the cohort!
 Whether you are a first-time or seasoned traveler, looking to make friends earlier than arrival, or just want a support system to help you as you navigate the process of preparing for living abroad - this program is great for all students!

 Students make their own flight arrangements to Florence's international airport, Aeroporto di Firenze-Peretola and formally Amerigo Vespucci Airport.
 Students then take a taxi or other form of transportation to CAPA's designated arrival location.
 Closer to the departure date you will be informed of the official meeting place from CAPA.
+Do not purchase a ticket until instructed by CAPA.

 Costs (budget sheet)